 1. Number the events from 1-4 to show the order that they happened in.
 Icarus helps his father to create a giant labyrinth.
 King Minos's daughter heads to Athens.
 King Minos receives a message about a genius inventor.
 Icarus forgets his father's warnings.

-- 2. Why does Theseus ask Daedalus for help?
-Tick one. - He is scared of the Minotaur. - He needs Daedalus to guide him through the labyrinth. - The Minotaur is strong and needs two people to slay it. - \bigcirc He wants to trap Daedalus inside the labyrinth. - 3.
-Draw four lines to show how Daedalus is feeling at each point in the story.

-- 4. Why did King Minos lock Daedalus and Icarus away in the labyrinth?
-Tick one. - O Daedalus had broken a promise to him. - O Daedalus had put the King's daughter in danger. - O Icarus had helped to slay the Minotaur without the King's knowledge. - O Icarus had taken the King's daughter to a dangerous place. - 5.
-Look at the paragraph beginning Less than an hour...
-Find and copy two words which show that the King is unhappy.

-- 6. What two warnings does Daedalus give to Icarus? - 1.
+2. ?.
+Why does Theseus ask Daedalus for help?
+Tick one.
+He is scared of the Minotaur.
+He needs Daedalus to guide him through the labyrinth.
+The Minotaur is strong and needs two people to slay it.
+He wants to trap Daedalus inside the labyrinth.
+3. Draw four lines to show how Daedalus is feeling at each point in the story.
+Daedalus is asked to be the King's master craftsman.
+Daedalus sees Icarus flying. • pleased Daedalus sees a flock of birds.
+Daedalus sees Theseus flee back to Athens. proud 4.
+Why did King Minos lock Daedalus and Icarus away in the labyrinth?
+Tick one.
+Daedalus had broken a promise to him.
+Daedalus had put the King's daughter in danger.
+Icarus had helped to slay the Minotaur without the King's knowledge.
+Icarus had taken the King's daughter to a dangerous place.
+5. .
+Look at the paragraph beginning Less than an hour Find and copy two words which show that the King is unhappy.
+6. What two warnings does Daedalus give to Icarus?
+1

-2. - 7.
+2 7.
 Describe Daedalus's character.
-Explain your answer. - 8.
-Most Greek myths have a message or moral in them.
+Explain your answer.
+8. Most Greek myths have a message or moral in them.
 What do you think the message or moral is in this story?
 Explain your answer.